linrmz007/Linktrip/README.md

 Description:
 -------------
 LinkTrip is a match-making travel buddy app.
-Users take a personality test and are match with people they scored a high percentage with.
+Users take a personality test and are matched with people they score a high percentage with.

 Dependencies:
 -------------